usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     - ``FULLCHEMFORM``: Return the long chemical formula.
     - ``HEATINGVALUE``: Return the upper heating value.
     - ``LIQUIDFLUIDSTRING``: Return a string that contains the fluid names and compositions for the liquid phase of a two-phase state.
-    - ``VAPORFLUIDSTRING``: Likewise for the vapor phase.
+    - ``VAPORFLUIDSTRING``: Return a string that contains the fluid names and compositions for the vapor phase of a two-phase state.
       For example, "R32;R125|0.25;0.75".
 The string is passed back in hUnits.
     - ``QMOLE``: Return the molar quality for 2-phase states.
     - ``QMASS``: Return the mass quality for 2-phase states.
     - ``XMASS``: Return the mass compositions in the Output array as with the X command.
-See comment one line up.
+See comment about ``Qmass``.
     - ``XLIQ``: Return the mass or molar liquid compositions (depending on the value of iMass) for 2-phase states.
     - ``XVAP``: Return the mass or molar vapor  compositions (depending on the value of iMass) for 2-phase states.
     - ``XMOLELIQ``: Return the liquid compositions for 2-phase states on a mole basis regardless of the iMass variable.